-Serving the same meal on a smaller plate (think eight to 10 inches versus 12) can help you consume 22% fewer calories, with the same amount of satisfaction.
+Serving the same meal on a smaller plate (think eight to 10 inches versus 12) can help you consume less food, with the same amount of satisfaction.
 Why?
 It's all an optical illusion.
 The eyes, not the stomach, count calories.
 Seeing the white space around your food makes your brain think there's less food compared to the same amount of food on a smaller plate with no extra white space showing.

 Eating slowly is probably the simplest trick on this list, and it comes with serious benefits.
 It takes the brain about 20 minutes to register fullness, so you need to give your body time to get there.
 One proven way to slow yourself down is to chew each bite more.
-A recent study found that participants who chewed each bite 40 times lost 12% more fat than participants who only chewed each bite 15 times.
+A study found that participants who chewed each bite 40 times ingested 11.9% less food than participants who only chewed each bite 15 times.
 Yes, 40 chomps sounds like a lot, but start small (aim for 20) and work your way up to it.

 You have bad fat (white fat) and you have good fat (brown fat).
 Brown fat burns energy (aka calories) to keep your body warm.
-You can activate it and thereby accelerate fat loss by exposing your body to cold temperatures.
+You can activate it and may thereby accelerate fat loss by exposing your body to cold temperatures.
 Take a cold shower, turn the thermostat down, or drink ice water.
-Most of your brown fat is located on your neck, chest, and upper back, so icing those areas works too.
+Most of your brown fat is located on your neck, chest, and upper back.

 We're all familiar with the virtues of keeping a food journal.
 But if you've ever tried to keep one, you know it's kind of a lot of work.
 Good news!
-A new study found a better way: photo journaling.
+A 2019 study found a better way: photo journaling.
 Taking photos of everything you eat is more effective than writing it down.
-So download an app that makes it easy (we like YouFood, free in the App Store), start snapping, and stay accountable to your healthy diet.
+So download an app that makes it easy (we like BiteSnap), start documenting, and stay accountable to your healthy diet.

 Chewing sugar-free gum between meals acts as a short-term appetite suppressant.
 Studies show that at least 45 minutes of gum chewing significantly lowers feelings of hunger, appetite, and cravings for sweets.
 Not surprisingly, it also helps cut back on snacking.
-So, stock up on the Trident ($12 for a pack 12).
+So, stock up on the Trident ($7 for a pack of 8).

-You probably already know that our bodies have a tendency to confuse hunger with thirst—don't let that happen.
+You probably already know that our bodies tend to confuse hunger with thirst—don't let that happen.
 Drink more water throughout the day and especially before meals.
-Drinking a large glass of water before eating has been proven to help people shed more weight than cutting calories alone.
+Drinking a large glass of water before eating may help people shed more weight than cutting calories alone.
 And don't forget to take water breaks during your meals to help you avoid speed eating.

 How can you make your workout more effective?
 First, get a cup of coffee before you hit the gym.
 Consuming caffeine before a workout boosts endurance.
 Caffeine slows the release of glycogen (what our bodies use for energy to fuel exercise), which encourages your body to use fat for fuel first.
 And second, set your workout to an upbeat playlist—songs with 180 beats per minute or more naturally encourage your body to move faster.

-If you really want to be accountable to your goals, tell someone what they are.
-Research shows that you lose more weight when you use social media, like Twitter and progress-tracking apps, in conjunction with diet and exercise.
+If you want to be accountable to your goals, tell someone what they are.
+Research shows that you lose more weight when you have social support, and social media support, like Twitter and progress-tracking apps, is just as helpful.
 Find an online community to share your successes and setbacks with to reach your goal faster.
 We love MyFitnessPal (free in the App Store).

 The old adage rings truer than ever when it comes to junk food.
 If the first thing you see when you open the pantry is a box of cookies, you're going to think about (and eventually eat) the cookies.
 Stash your less-than-healthy treats in the back of the cabinets and fridge.
 The same logic applies when you're serving yourself a meal.
 Fill your plate in the kitchen, leave the rest there, and eat your meal at the table with the remaining food out of sight.
 Do this at restaurants (which are notorious for their too-large portions), too.
 Ask the server to box up half your meal before you even see the full portion.
 When you increase the distance between you and food, you're more likely to listen to the feeling of fullness, rather than visual cues.